rjmoggach/python-dirtt/docs/index.rst

 You can install it with ``easy_install dirtt``.

-(c) 2011 Dashing Collective Inc. and contributors.
+|copy| 2011 Dashing Collective Inc. and contributors.

 Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php